Zillow: Q1 Earnings Snapshot - WTOP News

-SEATTLE (AP) — SEATTLE (AP) — Zillow Group Inc. (ZG) on Wednesday reported first-quarter net income of $8 million.
+SEATTLE (AP) — SEATTLE (AP) — Zillow Group Inc. (Z) on Wednesday reported first-quarter profit of $8 million.

-The Seattle-based company said it had profit of 3 cents per share.
-Earnings, adjusted for stock option expense, came to 41 cents per share.
+On a per-share basis, the Seattle-based company said it had profit of 3 cents.
+Earnings, adjusted for stock option expense, were 41 cents per share.

 The results missed Wall Street expectations.
 The average estimate of four analysts surveyed by Zacks Investment Research was for earnings of 43 cents per share.

-The online real estate marketplace posted revenue of $598 million in the period, topping Street forecasts.
+The real estate website operator posted revenue of $598 million in the period, surpassing Street forecasts.
 Six analysts surveyed by Zacks expected $588.6 million.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.